hadyrashwan/proofread_tool/README.md

 ## About

 This Chrome extension is designed to assist users with proofreading tasks.
 It provides suggestions and corrections to improve the quality of written content directly within the browser.
+This extension is fully created by Aider.

 ## Features